 What’s a header?

 The header is the first zone visible as soon as the page is loaded.
-It is a strategic area because it gives at a glance all the information that make up your brand identity (colors, logo, typography, navigation etc.).
+It’s a strategic area because it gives at a glance all the information that makes up your brand identity (colors, logo, typography, navigation, etc.).

 Generally, the top of the page, another name for the header, is the same on all pages of a WordPress site.
 However, you may also find different headers on some pages.